binarynonsense/etherchess-marteos/README.md

 including the program in order for it to work, check the MARTE OS webpage tutorials if you need help with this).

-This is the version I made in 2009, the quemu test doesn't seem to work anymore, I'll have to look into it.
+This is the version I made in 2009, the qemu test doesn't seem to work anymore, I'll have to look into it.

 1- BASIC CONTROLS: